datatrail-jhu/09_dataanalysis/manuscript/06_4_inferential_examples.md

 ### Case Study #1: The Effects of Watching *Sesame Street* on Educational Outcomes

 In an earlier lesson we  mentioned that when carrying out inferential analyses, analysts are taking a small sample of data to say something about what would happen if we collected more data, say, from the entire population.
-The example question we introduced was trying to measure and understand the effect of *Sesame Street* on chidlren's learning.
+The example question we introduced was trying to measure and understand the effect of *Sesame Street* on children's learning.

 To better understand this relationship, we proposed that an analyst could set out to answer the question: "Is there a relationship between watching *Sesame Street* and test scores among children?"